 - In a web browser, type https://portal.azure.com.
 Log into Microsoft Azure account.
 Search for NetScaler SD-WAN Standard Edition.

 2. In the search results window, choose the solution as shown below:

 3. Click create after going through the description and making sure the solution chosen is correct.

-- a) All the resources in your group should share the same lifecycle.
+- a) All the resources in your group should share lifecycle.
 You deploy, update, and delete them together.